DominicSimone/dominicsimone.github.io/_games/example-game.md

 # categories: [shooter, action]
 ---

-# Optional: Add more detailed markdown content here if the 'game' layout uses {{ content }}
 This is where you could write more about the game's development or features if you want it on the individual game page.